CrazyCloudCraft/wikitest/Hooking-into-PlaceholderAPI.md

 public class TutorialPlaceholder extends PlaceholderExpansion {

+    // This is the most important method when registering an expansion from your plugin public String persist() {
+        // This tells PlaceholderAPI to not unregister this hook when /papi reload is executed return true;
+    }

     // The identifier, shouldn't contain any _ or %
     public String getIdentifier() {
         return "tutorial";